Michael Sells, Kentucky’s Best Known Ohio River Gunsmith ©

-Foreword: Michael Sells of Bracken County is one of Kentucky’s best known Ohio River gunsmiths due to the number of rifles and historical records that have survived.
-He worked in Augusta, a port town on the Ohio River, where river traffic provided a constant stream of new customers to supplement local sales.
-But Sells was also a businessman who looked for other business opportunities that included a wool carding mill and iron foundry, making him an important citizen in Bracken County’s early years.
+Foreword: Michael Sells of Bracken County is one of Kentucky’s best known Ohio River gunsmiths due to the number of Sells rifles and historical records that have survived.
+He worked in Augusta, a port town on the Ohio River, where river traffic provided a constant flow of new customers to supplement local sales.
+But Sells was also an entrepreneur who looked for other business opportunities that included wool carding and iron founding, making him an important figure in Bracken County’s early years.

-Figure No.1: This early Michael Sells rifle has his first type stock architecture with more drop in the butt, a little less butt height, scooped cheekpiece, no patchbox or inlay work, and his early style guard.
-These rifles tended to have a more hooked/curved rear trigger which, along with the scooped cheekpiece was reminiscent of Carolina rifles.
+Figure No.1: This early Michael Sells rifle has his first type stock architecture with a little more drop in the butt with less butt height, scooped cheekpiece, no patchbox or inlay work, and his early style guard.
+These rifles tended to have a more hooked/curved rear trigger which, with the scooped cheekpiece, was reminiscent of Carolina rifles.
 The rifle dates to circa 1835.
 Courtesy D. Schlegel, photo by J. Jaeger.

 Background: Sells was born into a gunsmithing family.
 His father was Benjamin Sells Sr., a Pennsylvania gunsmith, and his mother was Catherine Baum, daughter of Pennsylvania gunsmith Charles Baum Sr. and sister of noted Pennsylvania gunsmiths Samuel and Charles Baum.
-Benjamin Sr. moved to Brown County, Ohio, across the Ohio River from Bracken County, Kentucky, in about 1800 where he married Catherine Baum in 1802.
+Benjamin Sr. moved to Brown County, Ohio, across the Ohio River from Bracken County, Kentucky, in about 1800 and married Catherine Baum there in 1802.
 Michael was born August 11, 1803, grew to manhood in Brown County, and learned the gunsmith’s trade [along with younger brother Benjamin Jr.] from his father.
-When reaching adulthood [age 21] in 1824, he decided to remain in Ohio to work as a gunsmith.
+When an adult [age 21] in 1824, he decided to remain in Ohio to work as a gunsmith.
 His earliest advertisement was in The Castigator newspaper of Ripley, Ohio.
 He was working in Ripley and seeking a “well recommended” apprentice between 14 and 18 years old with “industrious habits and good moral character.”
-By 1835 he was in Georgetown [county seat of Brown County, Ohio] when he ran a gunsmithing and wool carding advertisement in Figure No.2 that announced his up-coming move to Augusta, Kentucky.
-Records suggest Sells traveled back and forth between Brown County, Ohio and Bracken County, Kentucky between 1827 and 1835, selling his rifles on both sides of the Ohio River.
+By 1835 Sells was in Georgetown, the county seat of Brown County, Ohio, when he ran a gunsmithing and wool carding advertisement seen in Figure No.2 that announced his pending move to Augusta, Kentucky.
+Records suggest Sells traveled back and forth between Brown County, Ohio and Bracken County, Kentucky between 1827 and 1835 and sold rifles on both sides of the Ohio River.
 In April of 1836 Sells and his first wife, Mary Dillman Sells, purchased a home in Augusta and permanently moved across the river to Kentucky.

 Figure No.2: In late 1835, Sells purchased a building with steam power in Augusta, Kentucky, then purchased equipment for wool carding.
 He was already running his gunsmithing business out of the building in late 1835 and planned to be carding wool by spring of 1836.